tech-srl/code2vec/README.md

 This model weights more than twice than the stripped version, and it is recommended only if you wish to continue training a model which is already trained.
 To continue training this trained model, use the `--load` flag to load the trained model; the `--data` flag to point to the new dataset to train on; and the `--save` flag to provide a new save path.

+#### A model that was trained on the Java-large dataset
+We provide an additional code2vec model that was trained on the "Java-large" dataset (this dataset was introduced in the code2seq paper).
+See [Java-large](#java-large-compressed-72gb-extracted-37gb)

 #### Training a model from scratch
 To train a model from scratch:
   * Edit the file [train.sh](train.sh) to point it to the right preprocessed data.
 By default,